 MAD WORLD by GARY SHERIDAN

 We are excited to announce Gary’s new exhibition which will take place at Chester Art Centre for 2 weeks starting on the 27th of August and will run until the 10th of September 2020.
-We sincerely hope that we can have a private view on the 27th but this will have to be subject to the government rules by the time the show opens.
-Bare with us for further confirmation!
+We’ve confirmed the private view for Thursday, the 27th of August, and will be equipped with face masks and disposable cups for Prosecco 🙂

 It was whilst studying photography at the University of Wolverhampton in the UK that Gary found his passion for conceptual photography.
 His work draws on personal experience and his natural inquisitiveness in human behaviour.